OpenMS/pyopenms-docs/docs/source/quantitative_data.rst

         p = DPosition2(feature.getRT() + i - 5, 200 - abs(i-5))
         masstrace.push_back(p)

-Usually, the quantitative :term:`features` would be produced by a so-called :py:class:`~.FeatureFinder` algorithm, which we will discuss in the next chapter.
-The :term:`features` can be stored in a :py:class:`~.FeatureMap` and written to disk.
+Usually, the quantitative features would be produced by a so-called :py:class:`~.FeatureFinder` algorithm, which we will discuss in the next chapter.
+The features can be stored in a :py:class:`~.FeatureMap` and written to disk.

 .. code-block:: python
     :linenos: